randyh62/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

    to collect different sets of metrics.

 .. figure:: ../../../data/how-to/tuning-guides/rocprof-compute-analysis.png
+   :width: 800

-   ROCm Compute Profiler memory chat analysis panel.
+   ROCm Compute Profiler memory chart analysis panel.

 In brief, ROCm Compute Profiler provides details about hardware activity for a particular GPU kernel.
 It also supports both a web-based GUI or command-line analyzer, depending on your preference.